ssrathi05/pythonTutorials/README.md

-# Python Tutorials
+# Python Projects

 > This repository contains simple Python projects I’ve worked on to learn and practice Python programming.
-Each script demonstrates basic concepts and helps build foundational skills.

 ## Contents